pingcap/tidb-dashboard/CONTRIBUTING.md

    # Or, if you want to build cross-platform image and push it to your dev docker registry, run:
    REPOSITORY=your-tidb-dashboard-repository make docker-build-and-push-image

+    # Or, if you want to build centos7 based image, run:
+   DOCKERFILE=./dockerfiles/centos7.Dockerfile make docker-build-image-locally-arm64

    # Finally, if you update npm modules or go modules, and want to disable docker layer cache to force rebuild, set NO_CACHE="--pull --no-cache" before make command.
 For example:
    NO_CACHE="--pull --no-cache" make docker-build-image-locally-amd64